 WOMEN'S DESK, P. Sormani, 1867-1877

-Women's desk on bent legs.
-A concave-convex line is characteristic of the entire piece of furniture, which gives it lightness.
-Storage space is provided by a large drawer and four smaller ones in the upper section.
+A women's desk on bent legs.
+The concave-convex line is characteristic of the entire piece of furniture, which gives it lightness.
+Storage space is provided by a large drawer and four smaller ones in the extension.

 Paul Sormani, Paris, 1867-1877

-Paul Sormani (1817-1877) born in Venice, but working in Paris, he creates high-class furniture in the style of Napoleon III.
+Paul Sormani (1817-1877) born in Venice, but active in Paris, an ébéniste creating high-class furniture in the style of Napoleon III.
 He opened his own workshop in 1847 at 7 Cimetiere Saint-Nicolas.
-In 1854 the studio was moved to 114 Rue du Temple, and in 1867 to 10 Rue Charlot.
-After Sormani's death, the workshop continued to function under the direction of his wife and son, but the furniture was signed "Veuve Sormani & Fils".
-Products signed by Sormani have been repeatedly appreciated and awarded at world exhibitions.
+In 1854, the workshop was moved to 114 Rue du Temple, and in 1867 to 10 Rue Charlot.
+After Sormani's death, the workshop continued to operate under the management of his wife and son, but the furniture was signed "Veuve Sormani & Fils".
+Products signed Sormani were appreciated and awarded many times at world exhibitions.